IMNMV/wikipediavsgrokipedia/README.md

 Points are colored by similarity score (red = divergent, green = similar).

-**Important:** Visual distance reflects thematic clustering; color indicates content similarity.
+Visual distance reflects thematic clustering; color indicates content similarity.
 A topic pair can be spatially close (similar theme) but different in color (different coverage).

 ---